Amitkumar777742/Social-Media-App/README.md

 # Social Media App

 A social media application built using the MERN (MongoDB, Express, React, Node.js) stack.
 This app allows users to create profiles, post content, interact with other users, and much more.
+Here the the Demo Link of Website https://social-mediay.netlify.app/

 ## Features